I really need to get out of the house

 To remove the charcoal canister (and related hardware), you’ll need the following:

-(1) 3/16th vacuum cap for the red tank inlet located in the upper RH corner of tank when in place (charcoal canister/fuel tank feed – 1/4th caps may be applicable)
+(1) 3/16th vacuum cap for the red tank inlet (charcoal canister/fuel tank feed – 1/4th caps may be applicable)

-(1) suitable hose (reuse the hose with a blue stripe) connected to the blue tank inlet located in the upper RH corner of tank when in place and routed inside the RH frame rail and across the backside of the throttle bodies, then insert a 'T' fitting into it which accepts the OEM tank vent hose and a reused portion of a KLEEN canister hose connected into the other end of the 'T' fitting and run it down alongside the motor so it hangs down below so the tank vents properly.
+(1) suitable hose (perferably the hose with a blue stripe) connected to the blue tank inlet nipple and routed inside the RH frame rail and across the backside of the throttle bodies, then insert a 'T' fitting into it so that the OEM tank vent hose & overflow hose can be connected into the other 2 ends of the 'T' fitting so the tank vents properly.

 Band / compression clasps, zip ties, hose clamps throughout (where applicable), are essential in order to seal the vacuum caps.